 We will build on our collaborative success and focus on how we as a Council can enable the most impact – working together, on what our city needs, in a way that is financially sustainable.

 At this point I’d ask for your help.
 We’ve radically assessed how we operate as a result of COVID-19.
 We have reshaped the Council’s role to that of an enabler and facilitator, so that we can work better, together, on the things that really matter to the people of Derby.
 Our dynamic recovery plan sets out our intentions to support the recovery of our city.

 To do that we need to understand what you need from us.
 That’s why, this year, it’s more important than ever for you to have your say, and take part in our budget consultation.

-The consultation is now live, and will open until 17 January 2021, and I implore you to take part.
+The consultation will open until 17 January 2021, and I implore you to take part.

 Cllr Nicola Roulstone

 Cabinet Member for Finance